 Being a permissive parent means you are treating your kids as if they are your friends.
 You always let your kids share with you what they feel about something, which encourages a close relationship and better mental health.
-Despite that, permissive parents usually fail to discourage the bad behavior of their kids, which is quite sad.
+Despite that, permissive parents usually fail to discourage the bad behavior of their kids, which can lead to other problems.

-Some studies claimed that if a child grows with a permissive parent, they usually experience difficulties in excelling academically.
+Some studies claim that if a child grows up with a permissive parent, they usually experience difficulties in excelling academically, but excel socially.

 Authoritative Parenting Style

 One of the good things about being an authoritative parent is that we consider the opinions of our kids while enforcing a new house rule.
-We put an effort to validate what our kids are feeling with our rules while making them fully understand that parents are at a higher level than them.
+We put an effort to validate what our kids are feeling with our rules while making them fully understand that parents are responsible for their safety, wellbeing and education.

 Uninvolved Parenting Style

 If you follow an uninvolved parenting style, you usually don’t nag about things like homework or chores, instead leaving your kids to their own devices.
-You probably don’t spend at least one hour of your 24 hours talking with your children, and don’t ask what your kids’ feelings.
+You probably don’t spend at least one hour a day talking with your children, and you may not ask about their feelings.

 Authoritarian Parenting Style

-Authoritarian parents do not give enough time to their children.
+Authoritarian parents are the opposite – they do not give enough freedom to their children.
 They do not consider the feelings and opinions of their kids at all, instead ignoring them even if their kid is right.
-Not only that, but they always believe that they are superior among their kids, which is true, but can pose negative effects on the life of their children.
+Not only that, but they always believe that they are superior to their kids, which can impose a very imbalanced dynamic within the household.

 Most authoritarian parents believe that their kids should obey everything they enforce in the house.
-They do not have time to listen to the rants of their kids regarding the house rules they incorporated.
+They do not have time to listen to the worries of their kids regarding the house rules they enforce.

 Aside from that, they do not want their kids to help in solving any family problems or challenges.
-But rather, they tend to establish rules and provide kids the consequences they deserve without listening first to their kid’s opinions.
+Rather, they tend to establish rules and implement punishments without listening first to their kid’s opinions.
 They are not a fan of discipline or conversation, preferring to punish first and not give any freedom of opinion.
-This means that instead of teaching their kids how to decide better, they invest time to ensure that their kids will feel sorry because of the mistakes they made, which can lead to catastrophically poor mental health.
+This means that instead of teaching their kids how to decide better, they invest time to ensure that their kids will feel sorry and ashamed because of the mistakes they made, which can lead to catastrophically poor mental health.

 There are different parenting styles.
 Despite your choice, be sure to maintain a good connection with your kids to mold them to be better people in the future.